Climate Action Plan - Measure T-3.4

 - 2030 Target: Reduce fleet GHG emissions by 20%

 Footnote: Data for 2015-2017 were extrapolated based on 2014 baseline and 2018 actual data.

 How are we doing?

-In 2020, the County reduced fleet emissions by 19% below 2014 levels, exceeding the 2020 goal!
+In 2022, the County reduced fleet emissions by 10% below 2014 levels.
 The County’s fleet of 2,500+ light duty vehicles continues to transition to cleaner fuels and technology to reduce environmental impact and costs.
 Since 2014, the County has reduced the number of underutilized vehicles through the expanded use of motor pools, partnered in a Clean Cities Coalition to share best practice knowledge, and transitioned to 99% renewable diesel to power diesel fleet vehicles—a clean-burning, non-petroleum fuel.
-The County has also installed 88 electric vehicle (EV) charging stations at County facilities for fleet use to support the adoption of clean vehicles such as plug-in hybrids and EVs in the fleet.
-The County fleet of electric and hybrid vehicles has increased to 78PHEV/EV.
+The County has also installed 203 electric vehicle (EV) charging stations for fleet vehicles at County facilities in 2022, including 119 Level II EV charging stations at the County Operations Center.

 Electric vehicles produce zero tailpipe emissions and can thereby improve air quality and lead to health benefits.
 Additionally, EV operations and maintenance costs can be lower than conventional gasoline and diesel fuel vehicles.
 In 2019, the County approved an Electric Vehicle Roadmap which sets new County and regional goals for increasing County fleet and private EV ownership and installation of public EV charging stations at County facilities and throughout the unincorporated county.

 How is this measured?